-In this paper, we presented a novel problem for robotic swarms.
+In this research, we explored novel problems for robotic swarms.
 We identified a swarm vulnerability and studied how an adversary can take advantage of this vulnerability to find the best locations to insert mole agents so as to prevent the original swarm from discovering and repairing faulty performance (in our case the faulty performance consists of leaving holes in area coverage in a surveillance mission).
-To the best of our knowledge, this is the first paper that studies this problem.
+To the best of our knowledge, this is the first to study this problem.
 We formalized the problem and devised supporting theory and algorithmic solutions.
 Furthermore, we experimentally evaluated our algorithms, and presented and discussed their different efficiency, performance characteristics and tradeoffs.
+Finally, based on developed theory and algorithms, we presented control laws governing adversary movement to leverage this vulnerability.